 Lakota also designates the language spoken by the seven bands of the Oceti Sakowin (seven councilfires): Oglala (They Scatter Their Own), Sichangu (Burned Thighs, also known as Brule), Mnicoujou (Planters by the Water), Itazipcho (Sans Arcs or Without Bows), Oohenumpa (Two Kettles), Sihasapa (Blackfeet), and Hunkpapha (End of the Camp Circle).
 In the past, the Lakota occupied areas of what are now Montana, Wyoming, North and South Dakota, and Nebraska, their resource based being the buffalo, elk, deer and other large mammals as well as fruits, seeds, roots, and tubers.

 Wallace Black Elk, David Swallow Jr., Nathan Chasing Horse, spiritual leaders share Lakota insights and generational experience.
+Sad to say, Nathan Chasing Horse is now facing criminal charges, and maybe fell victim to the very forces he discusses in the video.

 The Encyclopedia of Religion (Powers 1987, Garrett 2005, Martin 2005) examines the Lakota spiritual cosmology, referring to the inclusion of He Sapa, the Black Hills, in Lakota-held lands by treaties.
 After the discovery of gold by Custer’s forces in 1875, He Sapa was taken illegally for white settlement, still contested and in litigation today, although in the early 1980s the U.S. Supreme Court established once and for all that the Lakota hold exclusive title to the Black Hills.
 He Sapa, sometimes known as Paha Sapa, is land considered sacred by the Lakota and other Plains tribes.
 It is known as wa-maka ognaka y cante (the heart of everything that is).